Packages are configured in Setup / Product Catalog / Package / Packages

 Package contracts are required if you need to attach a contract to a package frequency

 The Packages panel on the left of this screen allows you to select existing packages to view and edit on the Edit Package panel to the right.
 Actions are also available in this panel which are shown as icons above the Filter text box.
 The available actions are described below.

 Deletes the selected package if not in use (added to an account)

 Adds a new package

 The information in this panel reflects the currently selected package.
-From here you can change package details (fields will display a red left border if a value is required and purple text if the field is read-only and cannot be modified).
+From here you can change package details (note: fields with a magenta left border are required).

 Package Fields and Options:

 Name: a unique name for the package.
 This name can be used internally or as a customer facing product name on invoices and in web portals if desired